ashlycasokan/CLOD2006-W12/README.md

 Insecure Dockerfile

-dockerfile
-Copy code
-# Insecure: Using a large, vulnerable base image
+Insecure: Using a large, vulnerable base image

 FROM golang:1.20

 WORKDIR /app